Auditions

 What if my child is out of town on audition weekend?

 If you are unable to attend auditions, we do accept video audition submissions through a private Dropbox Link.
-Please work this out in advance with your Show Coordinator.
+Please work this out in advance with your Program Coordinator.
 All video submissions must be submitted before the first night of auditions.

 How should I help my child with the audition process?